 South China Morning Post

-Mr Gary Liu is the CEO of the South China Morning Post, a leading news media company that has reported on China and Asia for more than a century with global impact.
-Founded in 1903, the SCMP is headquartered in Hong Kong, where it is the city’s newspaper of record.
-Along with its flagship news products, SCMP is also Asia’s leading magazine publisher with a portfolio of premium lifestyle and fashion titles including Cosmopolitan, ELLE, Esquire, Harper’s BAZAAR and The PEAK, and is home to cpjobs.com, a big data-powered recruitment platform.
+Mr Gary Liu is CEO of the South China Morning Post.
+Along with its flagship news products, the SCMP is also Asia’s leading magazine publisher with a portfolio of premium lifestyle and fashion titles including Cosmopolitan, ELLE, Esquire, Harper’s BAZAAR & The PEAK, and is home to cpjobs.com, a big data-powered recruitment platform.

-Prior to joining the SCMP in January 2017, Mr Liu was the CEO of Digg, spearheading the New York startup’s transformation from aggregator to a data-driven news platform.
-Previously, he was the head of Spotify Labs, where he led emerging technologies and business strategies for Spotify’s global markets, after joining as the global director of Ad Product Strategy.
+Prior to joining the SCMP in January 2017, Mr Liu was CEO of Digg, spearheading the New York startup’s transformation from aggregator to a data-driven news platform.
+Previously, Mr Liu was Head of Spotify Labs, where he led emerging technologies and business strategies for Spotify’s global markets, after joining as Global Director of Ad Product Strategy.
 Mr Liu has also worked at AOL and Google.

 Director, Institute for Emerging Market Studies; Chair Professor of Social Science; Professor of Economics, the Hong Kong University of Science and Technology